 “I never saw so much food and stuff.
 They dropped more than we could ever use. after we took all we needed, we gave the rest away to Chinese in a nearby camp.
 You should have seen those fellows.
 I never saw anyone so happy.
 It made a big difference in them after they had something to eat and new clothes to wear.”

-After he was liberated, his family received this message.
+After he was liberated, his family received this message on October 4.

 E. F. Witsell